 - Forms Database

-In 2018-19, we welcome our sixth class of law students.
-We also celebrate the entrance of our third set of alumni into the legal profession.
+In 2019-2020, we welcome our seventh class of law students.
+We also celebrate the entrance of our fourth set of alumni into the legal profession.
 These are exciting times at the Bora Laskin Faculty of Law!

 To join our next class, please read carefully: